Best Time of Year for Lateral Partner Moves | Legal Careers

 The second major window opens in late summer through October.
 Firms are planning for the following year, partners return from vacation focused on business development, and there's urgency to have new talent in place before year-end.

 This timing works particularly well for practice areas with seasonal patterns.
-In California's employment litigation market, where PAGA and wage-hour class actions create constant demand, fall moves allow integration before the heavy motion practice season.
+In California's employment litigation market, where PAGA (substantially reformed in 2024 by AB 2288 and SB 92) and wage-hour class actions continue to drive demand — laws change, so verify current law, fall moves allow integration before the heavy motion practice season.
 Bay Area firms often use this window for tech-adjacent employment hires.

 Practice Area Variations